Eyelid Surgery Ft Lauderdale

 - Stop using skin irritants on your face 1 week before surgery, including light peels, acne medication, and retinoic acid.

 - Pick up your prescriptions with plenty of time before your procedure.
-Set up a comfortable recovery area at home and plan your meals including a light clear liquid meal for the first night.
+Set up a comfortable recovery area at home.
+Plan your meals ahead.
+Include a light, clear liquid meal for the first night.

 - Plan for someone to be with you for 24 hours after surgery.

-- You will receive a call from our Operating Room Nurse a few days before your procedure to go over the consent and any preoperative details and instructions to make sure you are ready for surgery.
+- You will get a call from our Operating Room Nurse a few days before your procedure.
+They will go over the consent and any preoperative details and instructions.
+This is to make sure you are ready for surgery.

 - Use antibacterial soap when showering the day before surgery.